Friday, August 4, 2017

 The Square of the Old Synagogue (Platz der Alten Synagoge) is Freiburg's new center, as the Badische Zeitung announced.
 Red Baron reported the quarrels concerning the square redesign, where the city literally dropped some bricks.

 The good news is that the transformation of the Platz der Alten Synagoge was finished this week, two months earlier than planned.
 With the official opening scheduled for the coming Saturday, the city continues dropping more bricks by not "knowing" that Jewish communities are excluded from any celebration on Shabbat.
-With the remark that the festivities continue beyond 10:30 p.m. and Jewish fellow citizens could join later, the city dropped another brick.
+The city dropped another brick, saying that the festivities continue beyond 10:30 p.m. and Jewish fellow citizens could join later.

 Following a senior citizen's proposal, many favor renaming the newly configured square into Platz der zerstörten Synagoge (Square of the Destroyed Synagogue).
-Red Baron supports this idea, for many old synagogues nowadays profaned still exist in Germany while new Jewish worship places have been built.
+Red Baron supports this idea, for many old synagogues, nowadays profaned, still exist in Germany while new Jewish worship places have been built.
 So it is in Freiburg, except that the old synagogue no longer exists.
-In 1938 it was razed to the ground.
-Although the renaming of the square was extensively discussed in the press, the Jewish communities said there were not officially informed, so another brick dropped.
+In 1938, it was razed to the ground.
+Although the renaming of the square was extensively discussed in the press, the Jewish communities said they were not officially informed, so another brick dropped.

 While some citizens feared that the city's new center may not be popular, Freiburg's kids immediately embraced the water basin modeled to the Old Synagogue layout at current temperatures of 31 °C (88 °F).